WJ-Yuan/summarizer/README.md

 ## Usage

-1. First fill in your `Gemini API Key` on the plugin settings page (for how to apply for a Gemini API Key, please see https://ai.google.dev/gemini-api/docs/api-key)
+1. First fill in your `Gemini API Key` on the extension settings page (for how to apply for a Gemini API Key, please see https://ai.google.dev/gemini-api/docs/api-key)
 2. Then you can trigger the summary of the full text of the web page or the selected web page content in the following three ways:
    - Click the extension icon in the upper right corner of the browser
    - `Ctrl+Shift+S` (Mac users are `Cmd+Shift+S`)